Subscribe to Blog via Email

 For the first few years after my diagnosis, I avoided using the word ‘survivor’ in relation to my incurable cancer.
+I had no idea what was going to happen.
 It just didn’t seem to sit right despite the fact I’m a ‘glass half full’ kind of guy.

 What is ‘Survivorship’?